wazuh/wazuh-documentation/source/installation_guide/deploying_with_puppet/puppet_module.rst

      ├── puppetlabs-stdlib (v4.9.0)
      └── stahnma-epel (v1.1.1)

-This module installs and configures OSSEC HIDS agent and manager.
+This module installs and configures Wazuh agent and manager.

 The manager is configured by installing the ``ossec::server`` class, and using optionally: